 Student work at local schools in the Carlinville area, which include: Carlinville Primary, Intermediate and Middle sStudents work at local schools in the Carlinville area, which include Carlinville Primary, Intermediate, Middle, and High (Transition to Life Program) schools, as well as the Head Start Center, Alternative Education Center, and the Macoupin County for the Developmentally Disabled as teacher aids/assistance.
 Local organizations such as The Chamber of Commerce, Catholic Charities, Good Samaritans Food Pantry, Locust Street Mental Health Resource Center, and the Health Department are also partners of the department.
 There is also an on-campus position in our Campus Infirmary.
 Eligibility to work within the Community Services department includes passing a background check, having a car on campus, and being in good standing with the college.

 Dining & Hospitality Services

 Student workers in this department have many opportunities to learn all sides of Dining and Hospitality through service in DING or as a part of the catering team.
 Students work closely with full-time Fresh Ideas staff to learn safe and proper handling of food and equipment.
 Students can enhance customer service and communication skills every shift.
 Dining and Hospitality serves members of both the Blackburn and surrounding community, allowing workers the chance to meet new people and establish connections.
 Workers are involved in meal preparation and service, and sanitation for the entire dining facility.

 Student workers are engaged in many tasks within the department.
-These include, but are not limited to: circulation of library and research material, providing quality customer service, up-keep of the Lumpkin Student Success Center facility, operating library computer software, administering general tutoring and academic accommodations, maintaining operations of the Writer’s Block that provides writing assistance to all students on campus, individual and/or cooperative project work, retrieving archival materials, provide supervision and support for people using the Computer Center. and responsibility for all Lumpkin technology.
+These include, but are not limited to: circulation of library and research material, providing quality customer service, up-keep of the Lumpkin Learning Center facility, operating library computer software, administering general tutoring and academic accommodations, maintaining operations of the Writer’s Block that provides writing assistance to all students on campus, individual and/or cooperative project work, retrieving archival materials, provide supervision and support for people using the Computer Center. and responsibility for all Lumpkin technology.